Memorable Manitobans: William Robert Douglas Sutherland (1858-1909)

 Obituaries and burial transcriptions, Manitoba Genealogical Society.

-We thank Holly Adams and Chloe Clark for providing additional information used here.
+We thank Holly Adams, Chloe Clark, and Darryl Toews for providing additional information used here.

 This page was prepared by Gordon Goldsborough.